abdullahonus/Skeleton_UI/README.md

-For more follor from ig: @Countrol4Offical
+For more follor from instagram: @Countrol4Offical

 mail:Countrolfour@gmail.com